Combinatorial invariants of finite metric spaces and the Wasserstein arrangement

 \endgroup These metrics lie in the same cone of the Wasserstein arrangement $\CA{5}$, and therefore the associated KRW polytopes have the same combinatorial structure.
-The KRW polytope of $\metric_1$ is depicted in Figure~\ref{fig:schlegel}.
-Sketches of the tight spans are depicted in Figures \ref{fig:tight_span_rho_1} and \ref{fig:tight_span_rho_2}.
+The KRW polytope of $\metric_1$ is depicted in \Cref{fig:schlegel}.
+Sketches of the tight spans are depicted in \Cref{fig:tight_span_rho_1,fig:tight_span_rho_2}.

-The metric $\metric_1$ is split-decomposable but for the metric $\metric_2$ we find By \Cref{decomptheo}, this certifies that $\metric_2$ is not split-decomposable.
+The metric $\metric_1$ is split-decomposable but for the metric $\metric_2$ we find By \Cref{decomptheo}, this certifies that $\metric_2$ is not split-decomposable. \end{example}